apentle/react-native-theme-example/README.md

   $ npm run web
   ```

-Open file `web.index.html` on your browser!
+Then open file `web.index.html` on your browser!